rohitsakala/eirini-secscanner/README.md

 ## Learning Objectives

  - Build an Eirini extension with EiriniX
+ - Use Git and Github Actions to build the extension docker image
  - Deploy the extension to your kubernetes cluster

 ## Prerequisites